 Don't Tell Mama | Peter Kun Frary

-Melodies are build around a central tone possessing a pull similar to magnetic attraction: less stable tones in a melody tend to move towards more stable tones.
+Melodies are build around a central tone possessing a pull similar to magnetic attraction: less stable tones tend to move towards more stable tones.
 Again, listen to Ode to Joy.
 The incomplete cadence at the end of the first phase finishes on D, an unstable note, thus creating an impetus to move to the next phrase.
-The final note, C, is the most stable and restful note of the melody, and is called the keynote or tonic.
+The final note, C, is the most stable and restful note of the melody, and thus is called the keynote or tonic.

 Ode to Joy